gabriella-harrison25/Position_Matters_Statistical_Profiles_Across_The_PLL/Timeline.md

 *August 12* - Started datasearch and cleaning for Part 2.

 *August 13* - Completed data cleaning and preparation for analysis for Part 2.

+*August 14* - Began the analysis in Part 2 by running simple regression model for betweeen features and features/wins.

+*August 15* - Continued analysis in Part 2 by developing Random Forest Regression model to validate earlier results.

+*August 16* - Finalized analysis and created results dashboard for project.